 - Foam Sheets

 - Take your Sharpie and draw big oval shapes on your foam sheets

 - With your Sharpie write numbers on the eggs (5, 10, 15, 20, etc.) (1, 2, 3, 4, etc.)

 - Trace over the numbers with your glue gun

 - Glue pipe cleaners on to the numbers

-- Let it dry for a few minutes and you’re ready!!!!
+- Let it dry for a few minutes and ready

-- Grab your hole puncher and start cracking those eggs
+- Set out a hole puncher and start cracking those eggs!

 Plastic eggs with M&M’s (Optional reading math game/reward)